Saivivek-Peddi/d3_dc_dashboard/README.md

 # Interactive D3 Dashboard
 Built using - flask, dc, d3, bootstrap.

-Live Demo of the site - https://fundwise-karvy.herokuapp.com/ (Wait for 10 secs for the data to load.
-Don't reload)
+Live Demo of the site - https://fundwise-karvy.herokuapp.com/ Wait for 10 secs for the data to load.
+Don't reload!

 ## Steps to host the in your local PC
 1. Clone the repo and go to d3_dc_dashboard.